FirebirdSQL/jaybird/src/documentation/faq.md

 Jaybird 3.0 supports Firebird versions 2.0 and higher.

-Jaybird 3.0 is the last version to support Firebird 2.0.
-Future versions of Jaybird are not guaranteed to work with version 2.0 and earlier.
+Jaybird 3.0 is the last version to support Firebird 2.0 and 2.1.
+Future versions of Jaybird are not guaranteed to work with version 2.1 and earlier.

 Jaybird 2.2 supports all Firebird versions 1.0 and higher.
 Jaybird 2.2.4 added support for new features of Firebird 3 (eg `BOOLEAN` support).